MarijkeSnip/superpy/README.md

 Examples per function:

-set-date
-	The system date will be changed by the number of days entered compared to today (example: 2023-05-05).

-	input: python syper.py set-date –d -2
-	output: Date is set to 2023-05-03

 show-date
-	The set date is displayed.
+	The set systemdate is displayed.

 	input: python super.py show-date
 	output: Date is currently set to (yyyy-mm-dd)

+advance-date
+	The system date will be changed by the number of days entered compared to the set system date (example: 2023-05-05).

+	input: python syper.py advance-date --d -2
+	output: Date is set to 2023-05-03

+set-date
+	The system date will be changed to the given date (example: 2023-05-05).

+	input: python syper.py set-date --d 2023-05-05
+	output: Date is set to 2023-05-05

 date-today
 	The date is set to today.